 - Keep in mind that even within an apartment complex, the location of your apartment could greatly impact your usage and enjoyment of the balcony.
 For example, your balcony could have beautiful views on one side of the building and overlook a garbage compactor on another.
 Alternatively, one unit location might get limited sunlight or sunlight only in the mornings, afternoons, or evenings.

 Now that you’re more familiar with the types of balconies available, you can do a search for ‘apartments with balconies in Philadelphia.
 Many online apartment listing websites have filters that let you choose apartments with specific features so you have a better way to narrow down your choices.
 Simply look at the top for filters, select must include ‘balcony’.
 Then once you find it…

 - Make sure you check all descriptions and images so you know exactly what the balcony looks like ahead of time.

 - If there is no specific information about a balcony, perhaps you could request this from the apartment community so you could make a more informed decision.

 Usually, apartments with balconies are mentioned in the description because they serve as a good hook for renters.

 In addition to just listing websites, be sure to look for individual apartment community websites too which tend to have more information and often provide a much better “feel” for the community than simply a listing website.

-Once you narrow down your choices, it’s now time to have a look at the apartments so you can decide what balcony works best for your needs.
+Once you narrow down your choices to a short list of apartments with balconies, it’s time to tour some apartments so you can decide what balcony works best for you.
 Inspect the area thoroughly.

 - Does it have enough space to accommodate all your needs?